Looting of the Eastern Mausoleum: Evasion

 For a time the looting of the Eastern Tombs remained a focus of national interest.
 Sun Dianying, with both his name and complicity of the crime being widely circulated within national news, grew increasingly anxious.
 Upon realizing that if no acts of interventions were undertaken, it would be only a matter of time until he was arrested and punished with imprisonment at best, or a firing squad at worse.
 Therefore, Sun Dianying chose to bribe those who were in a position to discipline him in an effort to delay or prevent, any legal or punitive action taken against him, with some of the treasures both he and his subordinates obtained.
 Combined with the myriad of other ongoing military and political crises that plagued both the country and the Nationalist government ultimately, nothing was done and Sun Dianying went unpunished.

-To whom was bribed, with what items, and the amount of said items used to pay for the bribery till this day, consists only a matter of largely hearsay, conspiracy theories, popular rumors, allegations and unsubstantiated accusations.
-In Mainland China, the most popularly perpetuated rumors alleges Sun Dianying to varying degrees of success, bribed the four major families of the Kuomintang and other high-ranking members of the Republican political and military elites.
+It is not known till this day who was bribed and with what items.
+In Mainland China, the most popularly perpetuated rumors allege that Sun Dianying bribed the four major families of the Kuomintang and other high-ranking members of the Republican political and military elites.

-The most popularly accused, and the treasures with which they were allegedly bribed with are:
+The most popularly accused, and the treasures with which they were allegedly bribed, are: